 A: Mentoring is a directive approach, coaching is not.
 As defined by Robert Dilts:

 - Coaching: helping another person to improve awareness, to set and achieve goals in order to improve a particular behavioural performance.

 - Mentoring: helping to shape an individual’s beliefs and values in a positive way; often a longer-term career relationship from someone who has ‘done it before’.

-A: I have a professional accreditation from The Institute of Leadership and Management (ILM) level 5 in Coaching and Mentoring.
-I also have a BA (Hons) Business Studies degree from Robert Gordon University, and Diploma in Business Administration from Aberdeen College.
+A: Our chief communicator, Karen Slupinski, has a professional accreditation from The Institute of Leadership and Management (ILM) level 5 in Coaching and Mentoring.
+She also has a BA (Hons) Business Studies degree from Robert Gordon University, and Diploma in Business Administration from Aberdeen College.

-A: I am a qualified coach and mentor; not a qualified counsellor.
+A: We are qualified coaches and mentors; not qualified counsellors.
 It’s important to understand the difference, as professional support and advice should be sought for specific concerns (for example, debt management, marriage counselling, anger management etc.)

 Gladeana McMahon, award winning coach and author, summarises: “A therapist will explore what is stopping you driving a car.
 A counsellor will explore your anxieties about the car.
 A mentor will share tips from their experience of driving.
 A consultant will advise you how to drive the car.
 A coach will encourage and support you in driving the car.”

 A: It depends on what your requirements are.
-Before working with The Vault, I will provide a proposal that sets out desired results, timescales, frequency of sessions and associated costs.
+Before working with The Vault, we will provide a proposal that sets out desired results, timescales, frequency of sessions and associated costs.
 It all starts with a conversation to find out more about your challenges and desired outcome.
-Get in touch and tell me more!